-Our financial instrument that potentially subjects us to concentrations of credit risk is cash and cash equivalents.
-From time to time, we maintain cash balances in excess of amounts insured by the Federal Deposit Insurance Corporation ("FDIC").
-Primarily all of our cash and cash equivalents at December 31, 2015 were in excess of amounts insured by the FDIC.
+Financial instruments that potentially subject us to concentrations of credit risk consist primarily of cash, cash equivalents and investments.
+From time to time, we maintain cash and cash equivalent balances in excess of amounts insured by the Federal Deposit Insurance Corporation ("FDIC") and the Securities Investor Protection Corporation ("SIPC").
+Primarily all of our cash, cash equivalents and investments at December 31, 2016 were in excess of amounts insured by the FDIC and SIPC.
 We do not believe that we are subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.